magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 If these tabs do not appear in your Magento account, it is not an active Magento partner account, and you will not be able to access PageBuilder.

-If you provided incorrect `mageID` by mistake and have another one that is valid, please resubmit this form: https://goo.gl/forms/unvuDikl9wydmKt12
+If you provided incorrect `MAGEID` by mistake and have another one that is valid, please resubmit this form: https://goo.gl/forms/unvuDikl9wydmKt12